-The seven batches of students totaling to 395 were placed successfully with the support of growing universe of partner organizations.
-The eighth batch is in the final year of study.
-The ninth batch of MBA (RM) 2015 – 17 is preparing to participate in the Action Research Segment from 21st Sept 2015 – 18th November, 2015.
+The eight batches of students totaling to 428 were placed successfully with the support of a growing universe of partner organizations.
+The ninth batch is in the final year of study.
+The tenth batch of MBA (RM) 2017 – 19 is preparing to participate in the Action Research Segment from 16th October – 15th December, 2017.

 Participation in Action Research Segment (ARS): Open Invitation

-KSRM invites all partner organizations ranging from NGOs, corporate houses with business portfolio and commitment to rural sector, cooperatives, and social enterprises involved in rural development sector to participate in our 10 week long ARS, scheduled between 22nd September to 29th November, 2014.
+KSRM invites all partner organizations ranging from NGOs, corporate houses with business portfolio and commitment to rural sector, cooperatives, and social enterprises involved in rural development sector to participate in our 10 week long ARS, scheduled between 16th October – 15th December, 2017.
 As KSRM continues to expand its horizons in the country even new organizations who have not participated in our field segments are welcome to participate.

 Action Research Segment

 Action research directly addresses the problem of the division between theory and practice by integrating the development of practice with the construction of research knowledge in a cyclical process.